ecard07/quest-1-sensor-display-program/Sensor_Display_Program.md

 })```

 ## **Step 8** - Run the Program
-You will add the temperature to display, by clicking on the thermometer.
+To run the program you will click on thermometer to display the temperature.
 You can lower or raise the temperature.